 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.

-Oh and instead of chocolate ganache, do the salted caramel thing.
-Seriously.
-Do it.
-(Let the caramel cool for 15 minutes before sandwiching!)
+Oh and instead of chocolate ganache, try filling with salted caramel.
+Let the caramel cool for 15 minutes before sandwiching!